Table of Contents

 Your growing baby is now able to distinguish between what they like and don’t like—but she probably doesn’t have the ability to express her emotions verbally yet.
 So she may resort to this behavior to try to get you to understand her.

 According to the medical experts at BabyCentre, some babies respond well to being held or hugged and spoken to gently in order to help calm themselves down.
 Yet for some, this can actually make them more distressed.

 Therefore, place him on a firm surface, stay close to make sure he doesn’t hurt himself, and wait it out.
 Then, try to distract him with a toy or activity that he usually likes.

 Rumination disorder is actually an eating disorder, seen most often in infants 3 to 12 months.
 Typically they will regurgitate their food, re-chew it, and either re-swallow or spit it out.

 Symptoms in infants can include arching the back and head while making sucking motions with their lips as they try to regurgitate what’s in their stomach.
-Other symptoms include tooth decay, bad breath, weight loss, and chapped lips.
+Other symptoms in older infants and children include tooth decay, bad breath, weight loss, and chapped lips.